 What building types qualify for incentives?

-Eligible building types include single-family detached, townhouses and duplexes, two-on-two condos, low-rise multifamily apartment buildings with greater than five units, and manufactured residential homes.
+Eligible building types include single-family detached, townhouses and duplexes, two-on-two condos, and multifamily apartment buildings individually metered to multifamily.

 Is there a limit on the total financial incentive that an eligible project can receive?

-Beginning in June 2016, incentive limits are in effect based on building type.
-A maximum incentive of $1,875 per unit is available for single-family detached homes, manufactured homes, and low-income homes of all unit types.
-The maximum incentive is set at $1,125 for townhouses and duplexes, $825 per unit for two-on-two condos, and $600 per unit for low-rise multifamily apartment buildings with greater than five units.
+Beginning on June 2021, incentive limits are in effect based on building type.
+A maximum incentive of $2,500 per unit is available for single-family detached homes, and low-income homes of all unit types.
+The maximum incentive is set at $1,500 for townhouses and duplexes, $1,000 per unit for two-on-two condos, and $1,000 per unit for multi-family apartment buildings individually metered to multifamily.
+View Program Incentive Tiers

 How does a home receive ENERGY STAR certification?

 ENERGY STAR certification requires builders to become ENERGY STAR Partners.
-Eligible homes are required to complete all V3.0 checklists and undergo third-party verification by a Home Energy Rater.
+Eligible homes are required to complete all V3.1 checklists and undergo third-party verification by a Home Energy Rater.
 Find a Rater

 What are the eligibility requirements for builders to receive the low-income housing incentive?

-Beginning June 2016, additional incentives became available for the development of low-income housing.
+Beginning June 2021, incentives are available for the development of low-income housing.
 The program defines low-income housing as homes inhabited by residents earning no greater than 150 percent of the federal income poverty guideline.

-Builders of low-income housing are eligible to receive 33¢ per kWh saved for homes that perform 15 percent better than the 2009 International Energy Conservation Code.
-Eligible low-income housing that also meets ENERGY STAR V3.0 certification qualifies to receive 38¢ per kWh saved.
+Builders of low-income housing are eligible to receive 33¢ per kWh saved for homes that perform 15 percent better than the 2018 International Energy Conservation Code.
+Eligible low-income housing that also meets ENERGY STAR V3.1 certification qualifies to receive 38¢ per kWh saved.